 Experience the Authentic Charm of Down East, NC

-Down East refers to the rural waterfront towns east of Beaufort that begin at the North River Bridge.
-Stay in Down East for a few nights to enjoy a slower pace of life and picturesque scenery.
-The portion of U.S. 70 that runs through Down East is designated as a North Carolina Scenic Byway, offering views of working waterfronts, windswept marshes, and timeless traditions.
+Down East refers to the rural waterfront towns east of Beaufort, beginning at the North River Bridge.
+Spend a few days here and discover a slower pace of life, picturesque coastal landscapes, and deep-rooted maritime traditions.
+The portion of U.S. 70 that winds through this region is a designated North Carolina Scenic Byway, offering sweeping views of working waterfronts, windswept marshes, and historic fishing villages.

-The area’s salt marshes are perfect for birdwatching, and the waters provide great clamming areas as well as light tackle fishing.
-The Core Sound Waterfowl Museum & Heritage Center and Cape Lookout National Seashore Headquarters are located Down East along with the Cedar Island Ferry terminal.
+Salt marshes attract birdwatchers, while the surrounding waters are known for clamming and light tackle fishing.
+The Core Sound Waterfowl Museum & Heritage Center and the Cape Lookout National Seashore Headquarters both call Down East home, along with the Cedar Island Ferry terminal—your gateway to Ocracoke Island.

-Cape Lookout National Seashore is also a designated International Dark Sky Park, making Down East one of the East Coast’s premier stargazing destinations.
-On clear nights, the absence of light pollution reveals a breathtaking night sky, and seasonal stargazing events hosted at the Harkers Island Visitor Center give visitors a chance to experience the Milky Way and meteor showers in a truly natural setting.
+Cape Lookout National Seashore is also an International Dark Sky Park, making Down East one of the East Coast’s premier stargazing destinations.
+On clear nights, the sky comes alive with stars, and seasonal stargazing events at the Harkers Island Visitor Center offer unforgettable views of the Milky Way, meteor showers, and more.